Extremadura: Economy

-The Gross domestic product (GDP) of the autonomous community was 20.0 billion euros in 2018, accounting for 1.7% of Spanish economic output.
+The gross domestic product (GDP) of Extremadura was 20 billion euros in 2018, accounting for 1.7% of Spanish economic output.
 GDP per capita adjusted for purchasing power was 20,100 euros or 67% of the EU27 average in the same year.
 Extremadura was the community with the second lowest GDP per capita in Spain before Melilla.

 Export goods (mostly consisting of food and semimanufactures) are primarily sent to the European market, but there has been a growing share of non-EU export destinations throughout the 2010s.
 Balance of trade is generally positive.

-The unemployment rate stood at 26.2% in 2017 and was one of the highest in the European Union.
+The unemployment rate stood at 17.3% in 2022, significantly lower than in the previous decade.

 Agriculture

 Wild Black Iberian pigs roam in the area and consume acorns from oak groves.
 These pigs are caught and used for the cured ham dish jamón ibérico.
 The higher the percentage of acorns eaten by the pigs, the more valuable the ham.
 For example, jamón ibérico from pigs whose diet consists of 90% acorns or more can be sold for more than twice as much as ham whose pigs ate on average less than 70% acorns.
 In the US, jamón ibérico directly from Extremadura, with bone, was illegal until around 2005.
 At that time, enough US restaurants were in demand for the delicacy that Spain decided to export it as boneless, which the US Department of Agriculture's health codes would approve (and continue to do).

 85 Extremaduran municipalities constitute the jurisdiction of the "Dehesa de Extremadura" Protected Designation of Origin (PDO), which protects jamones and paletas (hind and front pig legs) originated from Iberian pigs and mixed Iberian/Duroc-Jersey pigs.

 As of 2021, Extremadura produces about 98% of the tobacco produced in Spain, also being the leading European producing region.
 Tobacco production concentrates in La Vera and Campo Arañuelo.

 Tomato production (2,122,000 tonnes in 2017) primarily concentrates in the riverbanks of the Guadiana and the Alagón-Árrago.

 A large part of the region falls within the scope of the Ribera del Guadiana PDO, which is further divided in the Ribera Alta, Tierra de Barros, Matanegra, Ribera Baja, Montánchez, and Cañamero wine subregions.
-The PDO protects the wines made of several varieties of black and white grapes..
+The PDO protects the wines made of several varieties of black and white grapes.

 As of 2021, Extremadura is the second largest rice producing region in Spain, after Andalusia.
-However, due to drought and high water demands from rice fields, non-irrigated rice fields have been favoured since the late 2010s.
+Due to drought and high water demands from rice fields, non-irrigated rice fields have been favoured since the late 2010s.
 Together with Murcia, Extremadura is a major producer of paprika, primarily destined to the Spanish market.
 Peppers are grown in the "Pimentón de la Vera" PDO, consisting of the comarcas of La Vera, Campo Arañuelo, Valle del Ambroz and Valle del Alagón.
 The PDO produced 3,860 tonnes in 2020.